peterlacko/gooddata-ui/docs/chart_config.md

 If you have more than one option configured for a visualization, the following rules apply:
 * The `colors` property overrides a custom color palette uploaded through the API.
-* The `colorPalette` property overrides both the `colors` property and the custom color palette uploaded through the API.
+* The `colorPalette` property overrides the `colors` property and the custom color palette uploaded through the API.
 * The `colorMapping` property overrides the `colorPalette` property, the `colors` property, and the custom color palette uploaded through the API.

 ### Color array